Creating a custom data type¶

 - A record contains a few fixed elements.
 Create a record by surrounding

-key-value pairs with parenthesis.
+key-value pairs in parenthesis.
 For example

 (projects: sytable, coffee_budget: sytable).
 The values must all be valid types and the keys must all be valid python identifiers.
 As seen in the example above the elements are available as attributes of the record.